 If you are low in light and need a little more stability, a good tripod saves you.
 It is also useful if you’re working in extremely low light.
 The light stands are also useful: they can be fitted with your speedlights and allow you to adapt the positioning of light.
 Shooter-through parasols are also useful when you do portrait work with light stands and speedlights.

 Consider using a hot-shoe flash rather than using the flash on your camera.
 It is a nice piece of equipment which you can hold in one hand and in the other your off-camera cable for your flash.
-It is impossible to get a red eye this way.
+It is impossible to get red-eye this way.
 Ensure you have at least basic knowledge of how to use it since if you have it in the wrong settings you could ruin the entire photo.

 Please, Please, Please DONT use your Camera Flash

 Bring more cards than you think you need.
 Professional cameras normally have 2 slots.
 If you are into any sort of freelance photography you want 2 copies of files on 2 separate SD cards just in case 1 of your card fails.
-Make this a standard practice and make sure you buy a camera which has 2 slots.
+Make this a standard practice and make sure you buy a camera that has 2 slots.
 Also, you will usually shoot between 50 and 60 GB of images for an event.
 Having extra cards will also not make you worried about running out of space.

 As you are unable to know how long or how much you will have to shoot, you are to be prepared.
-Have ready and charged at least 3 battery charged packs.
+Have ready and charged at least 3 battery-charged packs.
 If you already have a battery grip, ensure you have freshly charged batteries inside, and at least one set of spare ones, I would strongly advise Sanyo Eneloop batteries.
 If you’re planning to work on events, you’ll get several chargers.

 You can put the Gary Fong Lightsphere on top of your flash.
 It helps to diffuse the light and makes photographs on the fly better when there is no time to set up lights.